 Wednesday May 4th 4-5pm

 How to Apply

 9th-12th grade students attending high school in Orange County are eligible to apply.
 We are particularly seeking students with an interest in environmental science or environmental policy careers.

-To apply for the Fire Ecology internship, fill out this form by February 28th!
-Qualified applicants will be contacted to schedule a short interview over Zoom during the week of March 1.
+To apply for the Fire Ecology internship, fill out this form by October 25th, 2021!
+Qualified applicants will be contacted to schedule a short interview over Zoom during the first 2 weeks of November.

 If you have any questions about the Fire Ecology internship program, please contact email@example.com for more information.